KSaid-1/galaxy_classification_guide/README.md

 - Open a new CasJobs query window and use the query in `input/queries/DATA7901_DR19_casjobs_photo.sql`.
 To limit output for testing, adapt the select to `TOP (100)` (see comments inside the SQL file for guidance).
 - Run the query.
 Export the result to CSV and examine columns to confirm they match expectations.
 Only after you are confident, consider exporting the full photometric catalogue; be mindful this can be a very large file (GB‑scale), so plan storage and bandwidth accordingly.
+ - Note: When exporting the full photometric dataset, you may exceed the default **CasJobs quota** (typically **500 MB** for `MyDB`).
+If the job fails due to size, request a quota increase in CasJobs before re‑running.

 ### Step 6 — Download and visualise spectra (optional)
 - The notebook includes a cell to download the first N spectra using `plate`, `mjd`, and `fiberid` into `input/spectra/`.